Skip to main content

 • Work less but maintain your current income and lifestyle by drawing on some of your super savings.

-• It’s a smart way to put your money to work and you could save on tax.
+• It’s a smart way to put your money to work and you can save on tax.

 Who is this account suitable for?